janosh/svelte-multiselect/src/routes/(demos)/(button-group)/button-group/+page.md

-Everything themable hangs off `--btn-group-*`: `gap`, `padding`, `bg`, `border`, `radius` on the container, and `btn-padding`, `btn-radius`, `btn-bg`, `btn-color`, `btn-hover-bg`, `btn-active-bg`, `btn-active-color`, `btn-active-border-color`, `btn-disabled-opacity` on the buttons.
+Everything themable hangs off `--btn-group-*`: `gap`, `padding`, `bg`, `border`, `radius` on the container, and `btn-padding`, `btn-radius`, `btn-bg`, `btn-color`, `btn-hover-bg`, `btn-active-bg`, `btn-active-color`, `btn-active-border-color`, `btn-disabled-opacity`, `btn-font-family`, `btn-font-size` on the buttons.
 The component lays its buttons out in a wrapping flex row and takes no position of its own, so placing it is the call site's job.

+Font weight and style are deliberately not set, so your own `button {}` rule still wins.
+Only family and size are inherited, since a button's user-agent font would otherwise look wrong inside body text.

+The root is a `<div>`.
+Pass `as="span"` where a div would be invalid, such as inside a heading or a paragraph.